optimagic-dev/optimagic/docs/source/development/eep-02-typing.md

 **Things we want to keep**

-- Writing `minimize` functions is very simple and in many cases we only need minimal wrappers around optimizer libraries.
 - The internal interface has proven flexible enough for many optimizers we had not wrapped when we designed it.
 It is easy to add more optional arguments to the decorator without breaking any existing code.